529 Plan FAQs: Paying for College

 Money withdrawn from the 529 plan account can be used for a wide range of qualified higher education expenses, such as room and board, tuition, books, and computer equipment.
 Refer to your enrollment kit for a full list of expenses covered by your state's plan.

 How and when can I take distributions from the account?

 You can always withdraw money from your 529 plan account.
 However, non-qualified withdrawals are subject to federal income tax and a 10% federal penalty tax.
 There may also be state or local income tax, interest and dividends tax, or the equivalent.
 Qualified withdrawals include money used to pay for room and board, tuition, and books.
 You may NOT take loans against your 529 plan account.

 You have several ways to withdraw money (take a distribution) from your Fidelity-managed 529 plan account:

-Beneficiaries will receive a Form 1099-Q if money is sent directly to the school.
-For all other withdrawals, the participant will be considered to have received the money and will be sent a Form 1099-Q. Additional documentation (college invoice, statement, receipts) may be required by the IRS to verify that such payments are qualified.
+For money sent to the beneficiary or directly to his/her school, a Form 1099-Q will go to the beneficiary, who will be considered the recipient of the money for tax purposes.
+For all other withdrawals, the Participant will be considered to have received the money and will be sent a Form 1099-Q. Additional documentation (college invoice, statement, receipts) may be required by the IRS to verify that such payments are qualified.